Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/index.md

 client.Identify(identifyObj, amplitude.EventOptions{UserID: "user-id"})
 ```

-#### Identify.Add
+#### `Identify.Add`

 This method increments a user property by some numerical value.
-If the user property does not have a value set yet, it will be initialized to 0 before being incremented.
+If the user property doesn't have a value set yet, it will be initialized to 0 before being incremented.
 For example, you can track a user's travel count.

 ```Go
 identifyObj := amplitude.Identify{}